Providing HA with Docker Compose

 Caddy LoadBalancer¶

-Caddy load balancer is configured in self-signed mode with a caddy
+Caddy load balancer is configured in self-signed mode with a caddy domain name.

-domain name to your local /etc/hosts file.
+This requires adding localhost => caddy domain name to your local /etc/hosts file.

 Once started, the proxy will monitor cells instances on /pprofs endpoint to automatically enable/disable upstreams.